jmhb0/viddiff/README.md

 TODO: pip install and so on

 ### Prediction format:
-Collect `predictions` as a list of dicts, like this
+Collect `predictions` as a list of dicts, like this:
 ```
 predictions = [
 	{